 All of our investments are recorded using broker/dealers quotes, or at fair value as determined in good faith by our board of directors.
-We expect that primarily most, if not all, of the Company's investments (other than cash and cash equivalents) and credit facility borrowings will be classified as Level 3 under SFAS No. 157.
+We expect that most, if not all, of our investments (other than cash and cash equivalents) and credit facility borrowings will be classified as Level 3 under Statement of Financial Accounting Standards, or SFAS, 157, Fair Value Measurement, or collectively SFAS 157.
 This means that our portfolio valuations will be based on unobservable inputs and our own assumptions about how market participants would price the asset or liability.
 We expect that inputs into the determination of fair value of our portfolio investments and credit facility borrowings will require significant management judgment or estimation.
 Even if observable market data is available, such information may be the result of consensus pricing information or broker quotes which include a disclaimer that the broker would not be held to such a price in an actual transaction.
 The non-binding nature of consensus pricing and/or quotes accompanied by disclaimer materially reduces the reliability of such information.

 Determining fair value requires that judgment be applied to the specific facts and circumstances of each portfolio investment while employing a consistently applied valuation process for the types of investments we make.
 In determining fair value in good faith, we generally obtain financial and other information from portfolio companies, which may represent unaudited, projected or pro forma financial information.
-Unlike banks, we are not permitted to provide a general reserve for anticipated loan losses; we are instead required by the 1940 Act to specifically fair value each individual investment on a quarterly basis.
+Unlike banks, we are not permitted to provide a general reserve for anticipated loan losses.
+We are instead required by the 1940 Act to specifically fair value each individual investment on a quarterly basis.
 We record unrealized appreciation if we believe that the underlying portfolio company has appreciated in value.
 Likewise, we record unrealized depreciation if we believe that the underlying portfolio company has depreciated in value.
 As a result, there will be uncertainty as to the value of our portfolio investments.